Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Extract all products from a Shopify store' with specific data types (titles, descriptions, images, pricing, variants, inventory) and distinguishes from the sibling tool 'analyze_shopify_store' which suggests analysis versus extraction.
+The description clearly states the action ('Extract all products from a Shopify store') and specifies the data fields (titles, descriptions, images, pricing, variants, inventory status).
+It also distinguishes itself from the sibling tool 'analyze_shopify_store' by focusing on product extraction rather than broader store analysis.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.